2022 Fall semester, Thursdays, 1:55-2:45 pm (UF period 7), room TBA

 The assignments for this course are designed for each student to put into practice the team science principles and best practices being discussed in class.
 The team may be a close collaborator or their research lab group.

 The final product will be a concise statement about your overall goal(s), what motivates your team, and what kind of research culture your team will have.
+Your final Vision/Mission statement will be incorporated into each of your oral reports and your final written report.

 - Rationale for Team Approach and Team Configuration